wapmorgan/Morphos/README.md

 1. Installation
 2. Russian
 3. English
-4. Contributing / Addition of new languages
+4. Addition of new languages

 ## Installation